Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: Photonic resonance frequencies of a spherical Mie resonator

 We will consider a homogeneous and isotropic dielectric sphere (relative permittivity $\epsilon$, relative permeability $\mu$) of radius $S$ in air (free space permittivity $\epsilon_0$, free space permeability $\mu_0$).
-Scattering of light by such a sphere can be solved analytically in the framework of Mie theory~\cite{mie1908beitrage,bohren2008absorption,jackson2021classical}, assuming a spherical expansion of both incoming and outgoing fields.
+Scattering of light by such a sphere can be solved analytically in the framework of Mie theory~[\onlinecite{mie1908beitrage,bohren2008absorption,jackson2021classical}], assuming a spherical expansion of both incoming and outgoing fields.
 By doing so, multiple peaks appear in the corresponding scattering cross section spectrum, the so-called optical Mie resonances.
-Although these modes have finite lifetime, when the refractive index of the scatterer is high (as in TiO$_2$, Si, or Ge) the lifetime is very long, leading to quality factors on the order of $Q \sim 10^{3}-10^6$.
 Each Mie mode is characterized by the polarization type: magnetic type (TE) or electric type (TM), the angular momentum index $\ell$, and the magnetic number $m$.
-Throughout this work, we restrict our analysis to fundamental modes with radial index $n=1$.
 We note here that due to spherical symmetry, these modes are degenerate ($2\ell+1$ degeneracy).
-In Fig.~\ref{fig_01} we schematically show the resonance frequencies of the different spectrally separated Mie modes of a spherical dielectric resonator.
-The electric and magnetic fields, inside the sphere, of a TE mode with resonance frequency $\omega_1$ are given by the expressions~\cite{stefanou1998heterostructures,almpanis2020spherical,almpanis2021spherical}
+Although these modes have a finite lifetime, when the refractive index of the scatterer is high and the losses are small, the lifetime is long, leading to measured quality factors on the order of $Q \sim 10^{1}-10^3$ for materials such as silicon[\mbox{\onlinecite{fenollosa2023silicon}}], titania[\mbox{\onlinecite{mitrofanov2014near,lukyanchuk2021colossal}}], alumina[\mbox{\onlinecite{dey2021low,subrahmannian2022study}}] or other novel ceramics[\mbox{\onlinecite{galante2025observation}}] for small multipole indices ($\ell\lesssim5$), depending on the particle size and the frequency band.
+The quality factor of the resonances scales with the $\ell$ index[\mbox{\onlinecite{lam1992explicit}}], while for high values of $\ell$ (whispering gallery modes) the measured quality factors are at the order of $\sim10^5$ to $10^{10}$~\mbox{[\onlinecite{gorodetsky1996ultimate,yu2012spherical,rueda2016efficient,vogt2018ultra,lambert2020coherent,ilchenko2013whispering}]}.
+We note here that these quality factors correspond to room temperature.
+Throughout this work, we restrict our analysis to fundamental modes with radial index $\nu=1$.
+In Fig.~\ref{fig_01}, we schematically show the resonance frequencies of the different spectrally separated Mie modes of a spherical dielectric resonator.
+The electric and magnetic fields, inside the sphere, of a TE mode with resonance frequency $\omega_1$ are given by the expressions~[\onlinecite{stefanou1998heterostructures,almpanis2020spherical,almpanis2021spherical}]

 while those of a TM mode with resonance frequency $\omega_2$ are given by the expressions